Translated's Research Center

 Source: OEC

-Relatedness measures the distance between a country's current exports and each product, the barchart show only products that Chile is not specialized in
+Relatedness measures the distance between a country's current exports and each product by showing only products that Chile is not specialized in.

 Distribution of online transactions in Chile in 2018, by device